Donsch377/FragmentsV/README.md

 - When no photos are attached, the new **Intent Parser** tool turns the user’s sentence into detected pantry items (respecting calories, protein, etc.) so text-only requests no longer trigger the generic seasoning demo.
 - If the user explicitly asks to “log” something, the orchestrator now builds `/log food { ... }` payloads with the detected calories/macros so meal tracking works end-to-end; pantry-style requests still go through `/add food`.
 - Both `/add food` and `/log food` commands now appear as pending system bubbles with a “Run” button so nothing touches the pantry or log until you explicitly confirm.
-- Assistant replies stream token-by-token on ExecuTorch (and the Apple shim) and now flag truncation more reliably.
+- Assistant replies stream token-by-token on ExecuTorch (and the AppleLLMModule-backed provider) and now flag truncation more reliably.
 The built-in “Continue” button sends an explicit “Continue the last response verbatim…” prompt so long answers can spill over the configured 4K window without losing context.
-- All tool calls go through the same `callLocalModel` abstraction that powers chat, so whichever on-device LLM you pick (ExecuTorch `.pte` weights or the Apple bridge) is responsible for honoring the ~4K window, streaming, and JSON-only constraints enforced by the orchestrator prompts.
+- All tool calls go through the same `callLocalModel` abstraction that powers chat, so whichever on-device LLM you pick (ExecuTorch `.pte` weights or Apple Intelligence) is responsible for honoring the ~4K window, streaming, and JSON-only constraints enforced by the orchestrator prompts.

 ## Supabase data (high‑level)